 Under the 2008 Plan, the Company may grant options to purchase common stock, with a maximum term of 10 years at a purchase price equal to the market value of the common stock on the date of grant.
 Or, in the case of an incentive stock option granted to a 10% stockholder, the Company may grant options to purchase common stock with a maximum term of 5 years, at a purchase price equal to 110% of the market value of the common stock on the date of grant.
-One-third of the options granted on the IPO date vest on each anniversary of the grant date and the options expire in seven years.
+One-third of the options granted pursuant to the 2008 Plan vest on each anniversary of the grant date and the options expire in seven years.

 Stock-based compensation expense for stock option awards was based on the grant-date fair value using the Black-Scholes option pricing model.
-We recognize compensation expense for stock option awards on a ratable basis over the requisite service period of the award.
-Stock-based compensation expense for the stock option awards was approximately \$0.6 million, for the period from the grant date to December 31, 2008.

-The following table shows the weighted-average assumptions we used to calculate fair value of stock option awards using the Black-Scholes option pricing model, as well as the weighted-average fair value of options granted.
+We recognize compensation expense for stock option awards on a ratable basis over the requisite service period of the entire award.
+The following table shows the weighted-average assumptions we used to calculate fair value of stock option awards using the Black-Scholes option pricing model, as well as the weighted-average fair value of options granted during the years ended December 31, 2009 and 2008.